TurboCartPig/prog2006-ircmq-server/README.md

 ## Features

-[_] - Hello message when a user enters a channel
+- [x]  Hello message when a user enters a channel

-[_] - Goodbye message when a user leaves a channel
+- [x]  Goodbye message when a user leaves a channel

-[_] - Acknowledges a recieved message.
+- [x]  Acknowledges a recieved message.
 This gets passed to all clients in that channel

-[_] - List of all channels participants
+- [x]  List of all channels participants

 ## Instructions